sdziallas/comp55/docs/labs/5-Interact.md

 One of the big ones that can occur is when you drag the blue oval over the green square, and if you pay close attention, you'll notice that you leave the blue oval behind and start dragging the green square.
-Another one that happens is if you start with your mouse clicked somewhere away from one of the two objects and while the mouse button is down, you move into one of the shapes.
+Another one that happens is
+if you start with your mouse clicked somewhere away from one of the two objects and while the mouse button is down, you move into one of the shapes.
 You'll notice that you'll immediately start to move it.
-This happens because if you notice the only event where we are doing anything significant is in ```mouseDragged```.
+This happens because the only event where we are doing anything significant is in ```mouseDragged```.
 This means that it's only handling messages when the mouse is down.
 What we want to do is instead, keep track of if we started initially by pressing the mouse button when we were on top of an object.